 An organization may request funding for a variety of activities during the academic year.
-This request, in the form of a budget proposal, must be submitted annually during the month of March.
+This request, in the form of a budget proposal, must be submitted by 4 pm on the first Friday in April.
 RSOs receiving Student Activity Fee dollars must manage those dollars through the SAO and the University's Business Office.
-Student Organizations receiving Student Activity Fee funds are strictly prohibited from having off-campus accounts.
+Student Organizations receiving Student Activity Fee funds are strictly prohibited from having off-campus checking and/or savings accounts.